All in the Family

 Enabling or codependent behavior is a pattern many families find themselves slipping into when one family member is an addict.
 It’s understandable, they are just trying to help.
 Enabling behavior can include giving someone money, covering up their habit, justifying their behavior to others or even committing crimes or lying to authorities for the addict.

-Her House Family therapy programs encourages the whole family circle to engage in talk therapy together, and change the way they interact with the recovering addict for the better.
+New Creation Family therapy programs encourages the whole family circle to engage in talk therapy together, and change the way they interact with the recovering addict for the better.

 How support can continue